JetBrains/kotlin-web-site/docs/topics/null-safety.md

 //sampleStart
     // Assigns null to a nullable variable
     val b: String? = null
     // Checks for nullability.
 If not null, returns length.
-If null, returns a non-null value val l: Int = if (b != null) b.length else 0 println(l)
+If null, returns 0 val l: Int = if (b != null) b.length else 0 println(l)
     // 0